Swiip/generator-gulp-angular/README.md

 * **DONE** Move test conf from `test/conf` to `test`
 * **DONE** Delete uncomited files from `test/scripts` (everything must be usable though gulp)
 * Find a way to automaticaly resolve `test/deps`
+* Add principal goals in documentation
+* Remember to test the whole process, not only the unit tests

 ## License